 And that’s it!
 One thing to consider is that if your dabber is curved at the end you may end up with residual concentrate stuck to it.
 To avoid this, rotate the dabber tip as you apply it to the nail.

-Benefits of Dabbing
+Pros of Dabbing

 Aside from the fact that it’s a simple way to get a heavy hit of THC, why else should you consider this form of cannabis consumption?
-Here are three benefits to weigh when thinking about dabbing:
+Here are three things to weigh when thinking about dabbing:

 - Smell: Frequent cannabis users may get tired of that lingering weed smell in the spaces where they smoke.
 Since dabbing is a form of vaporization, the smell emitted is much less pungent upon consumption, and dissipates much more quickly than smoke.